roc-streaming/roc-toolkit/docs/sphinx/internals/network_protocols.rst

 Network protocols
 *****************

-Roc needs several network protocols to deliver data between the sender and the receiver.
+Roc uses several network protocols for exchanging data between sender and receiver.

-Roc doesn't invent new protocols.
-Instead, it relies on existing open standards to take advantage of their careful design and potential interoperability with other software.
-Roc implements all protocols by itself, for two reasons.
-First, not all protocols have a suitable open implementation.
-Second, the protocol support is tightly integrated into the Roc pipeline and it would be hard to employ a stand-alone implementation.
+Roc avoids inventing new protocols and relies on existing open standards, to take advantage of their careful design and potential interoperability with other software.
+Roc implements from scratch most protocols (but not codecs).
+Sometimes there is just no suitable and reusable open implementation.
+Often the protocol logic must be tightly integrated into the pipeline and it would be hard to employ a stand-alone implementation.

-Although Roc is designed to support arbitrary protocols, so far all supported protocols are RTP-based.
+Although Roc is designed to support arbitrary protocols, and most of the code is generic, so far all supported protocols are RTP-based.
 RTP by itself is very basic but also very extensible.
 To employ RTP, one needs to select an RTP profile and, if necessary, some RTP extensions.

-Roc employs RTP Audio/Video Profile which specifies how to stream audio and video using RTP.
-Roc also employs FEC Framework, which specifies how to incorporate various FEC schemes into RTP.
+As a basis, Roc uses RTP Audio/Video Profile (AVPF) which specifies how to stream audio and video using RTP.

-Note that employing FEC Framework increases the service quality but also breaks interoperability with RTP implementations that are not aware of this extension.
-If you need compatibility with such applications, you should disable FEC in Roc
+It also employs FEC Framework (FECFRAME), which specifies how to incorporate various FEC schemes into RTP.
+Using FECFRAME may prevent interoperability with third-party RTP implementations that don't support it.
+If you need compatibility with such applications, you can disable FEC.

 Roc also employs various RTCP extensions to exchange non-media reports between sender and receiver.
 Usually this doesn't break interoperability with implementations that don't support extensions, however some features may not work with such implementations (e.g. sender-side latency tuning).